GraymonDgt/SRB2Archipelago/README.md

 IF YOU USE autoexec.cfg BACK IT UP BEFORE LOADING THE AP CLIENT, IT WILL BE CLEARED UPON JOINING

-Make sure to delete the file 'apgamedat.dat' before connecting if you have already played an AP game with SRB2 before
+Make sure to delete the file 'apgamedat.dat' before connecting if you have played a different AP game with SRB2 before

-If the AP mod didn't load, you can load it yourself and everything will work fine You can relaunch SRB2 if the game closes as long as it is in the same folder you picked when launching Archipelago
+If the AP mod didn't load, you can load it yourself and everything will work fine

+You can relaunch SRB2 if the game closes as long as it is in the same folder you picked when launching Archipelago